-As a general rule, only DNA located within the border regions is integrated into the plant genome in Agrobacterium-mediated transformation events.
+As a general rule, only DNA located within the border regions is integrated into the plant genome in Agrobacteria-mediated transformation events.
 However, the transfer of DNA fragments outside the border regions has been reported.
-The plasmid used for transformation, pSOL3PRIS, can be traced back to the binary plasmid pSOL1, which was developed from functional elements of the plasmids pCAMBIA-1301, pBI121 and pUC.
+The plasmids used in the transformation, pSOL3LOX and pSOL3NC, can be traced back to the binary plasmid pSOL1, which was developed from functional elements of the plasmids pCAMBIA-1301, pBI121 and pUC19.
 The sequences of these plasmids are known and can be accessed via databases.
-Outside the border regions, the transformation vector contains:
+The transformation vector contains the following outside the border regions:

-- the aphAIII (= nptIII) gene from Streptococcus faecalis (= Enterococcus faecalis), under the control of its own promoter, which is only functional in bacteria; - the CoIE1 origin of replication for replication in E. coli; - the replication region of the plasmid pVS1 derived from Pseudomonas aeruginosa with the genetic information for replication and stability in A. tumefaciens.
+- the aphAIII (= nptIII) gene from Streptococcus faecalis (= Enterococcus faecalis), under the control of its own promoter, which is only functional in bacteria; - the CoIE1 replication origin for replication in E. coli; - the replication region of the plasmid pVS1 derived from Pseudomonas aeruginosa with the genetic information for replication and stability in A. tumefaciens.

-The results of PCR analyses submitted together with the application indicate that there is no whole nptIII gene present in the genetically modified lines intended for release.
-Since there are no known results from additional analyses on the sequences integrated into the transgenic plants, for the purposes of the risk assessment, a possible integration of other vector fragments located outside the T-DNA is assumed.
+The results of PCR studies submitted together with the application indicate that there is no whole nptIII gene present in the genetically modified lines intended for release.
+Since there are no known results from additional analyses on the sequences integrated into the genetically modified plants, for the purposes of the risk assessment, a possible integration of other vector fragments located outside the T-DNA is assumed.
 There is no evidence to suggest that the replication regions of CoIE1 and pVS1 have any function in higher plants.